-Tugela.
-Tugela is Sappi Kraft's largest integrated unbleached kraft mill, with a capacity of approximately 390,000 tonnes of packaging paper per annum.
-The mill supplies kraft linerboard, corrugating medium and most of South Africa's requirements for sackkraft which is used in the production of multiwall sacks.
+Tugela: The Tugela mill is our largest integrated unbleached kraft mill, with a capacity of 330,000 tons of packaging paper per annum.
+The mill supplies kraft linerboard, corrugating medium and most of South Africa's requirements for sackkraft, which is used in the production of multiwall sacks.
 Machine glazed packaging papers are also produced at the mill.
-The Kraft Linerboard machine was upgraded in 1996 at a cost of approximately US\$ 81 million and the sackkraft machine and components of the pulp plant were upgraded in 2003 and 2004 at a cost of approximately US\$ 50 million.
-It is the only mill in South Africa to offer high performance containerboard packaging and extensible sackkraft.
-In October 2009, Sappi announced the temporary suspension of production from the 60,000 ton containerboard machine at Tugela mill.
-However, the machine was restarted in April 2010 with production at full capacity during the fourth fiscal quarter of 2010 (third calendar quarter).
+The Kraft Linerboard machine was upgraded in 1996 at a cost of approximately US\$81 million and the Sackkraft machine and components of the pulp plant were upgraded in 2003 and 2004 at a cost of approximately US\$50 million.
+It is the only mill in South Africa to offer high performance containerboard packaging and extensible Sackkraft.
+During fiscal 2011, we announced the permanent suspension of production from the 60,000 ton containerboard machine at the Tugela mill.

-Sappi ReFibre.
-Sappi Paper and Paper Packaging also manages Sappi ReFibre (formerly Sappi Waste Paper).
-Sappi ReFibre collected approximately 210,000 and 185,000 tonnes of waste paper during fiscal 2010 and fiscal 2009 respectively.
-Most of the waste paper collected was supplied to our mills.
-Waste represents approximately 30% of the fiber requirements of our packaging grades.
+Sappi ReFibre: Sappi Paper and Paper Packaging also manages Sappi ReFibre (formerly Sappi Waste Paper) which collected approximately 210,000 tons of waste paper during fiscal 2010 and 2011.
+Most of the waste paper is supplied to our mills as it represents approximately 30% of the fibre requirements of our packaging grades.